To create a permanent memorial honoring the military men and women from Meredith who served during the nation’s armed conflicts.

 Meredith does not have a comprehensive memorial honoring the veterans who served during all of the Nation’s conflicts.
 Those who served in America’s wars should be recognized by our community.
 The existing and previous memorials have not lasted as long as the legacy of service and commitment demonstrated by each veteran.

-A committee has been formed under the auspices of Humble Grunt Work, a local organization dedicated to honoring and remembering all Veterans, to build a new, permanent memorial that lists all the Meredith citizens who have served honorably in the military during all of the Nation’s conflicts, from the Revolutionary War to the recent Global War on Terror.
-This memorial, conceptually made of granite, or granite and bronze, will stand for generations on the front lawn of the library and include an accessible walkway from Main Street to the memorial, linking to the library’s new front ramp into the building.
+A committee has been formed under the auspices of Humble Grunt Work, a local organization dedicated to honoring and remembering all Veterans, to build a new, permanent memorial that lists the Meredith citizens who have served honorably in the military during the Nation’s conflicts, from the Revolutionary War to the recent Global War on Terror.
+This memorial, made of granite and bronze, will stand for generations on the front lawn of the library and include an accessible walkway from Main Street to the memorial, linking to the library’s new front ramp into the building.
 Future Memorial Day and Veterans Day recognition programs can be held by this memorial, which will also feature a new flagpole and integrated seating.

 Town Meeting voters overwhelmingly passed Warrant Article 15.
 This will authorize the Select board to expend up to $250,000 for project costs.